 Rejoice, ye pure in heart.
 Edward Hayes Plumptre* (1821-1891).

-Written in May 1865 as a processional hymn for a choral festival in Peterborough Cathedral, this hymn was first published by Novello, with music entitled PETERBOROUGH, composed by William Henry Monk*.
+This was written in May 1865 as a processional hymn for a choral festival in Peterborough Cathedral.
+It was first published by Novello, with music entitled PETERBOROUGH, composed by William Henry Monk*.
 Several other tunes have also been used.
-It subsequently appeared in the author’s collection Lazarus and other poems, second edition (1865), and was included in the Appendix (1868) to the First Edition of A&M. The size of the building for which it was written necessitated a long hymn, and the 1868 text had eleven verses of four lines each.
-Few hymnals reproduce all of these, and the four line verses are sometimes combined into...
+It subsequently appeared in the author’s collection Lazarus and other poems, second edition (1865), and was included in the Appendix (1868) to the First Edition of A&M. The size of the building for which it was written necessitated a long hymn, and the 1868 text had eleven stanzas of four lines each.
+Few hymnals reproduce all of these, and the four line stanzas are sometimes combined...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.